By Alison Bate, September 2001 (marine safety column)

 The words Exxon Valdez have become synonymous with oil spill disaster.

-“We don’t want another Exxon Valdez,” is a phrase used repeatedly since the massive spill dumped 11 million gallons of oil into Prince William Sound.
+“We don’t want another Exxon Valdez,” is a phrase used repeatedly since the massive spill dumped 11 million gallons of oil into Prince William Sound on March 24, 1989.

 So you’d expect Exxon Mobil, of all companies, to take the lead in preventing another major environmental disaster.